 What should I watch for in my baby if the delivery is assisted?

-The following side effects are possible if a delivery is assisted with forceps:
+The following side effects are possible if the delivery is assisted with forceps:

 - There can be a reddened area on the face.
 The discoloration normally goes away within a few days.

 - There can be small bruises.
 These normally disappear quickly.

 - Although rare, there can be trauma to the baby’s facial nerves.
-However, damage is rarely permanent and the effects normally disappear within a few days.
+However, the damage is rarely permanent and the effects normally disappear within a few days.

 - The baby might be born with a somewhat cone-shaped head.
 This effect is considered normal and can occur in any vaginal delivery.

 The following side effects are possible when delivery is assisted with suction:

 - A blood blister on the scalp, or cephalhematoma, can develop.
 It can take up to 6-8 weeks for the baby to completely heal.
-This condition does not impact the child’s brain.
+This condition does not impact a child’s brain.

 - There can be slight bruising of the scalp.
 The bruising normally disappears within a few days.